oh6hay/dockpin/README.md

 $ dockpin docker pin -f - < Dockerfile.template > Dockerfile
 ```

+To simply check if a Dockerfile is pinned to the most recent hash, run `dockpin docker check -f your-Dockerfile`.

 ## Apt pinning

 You should create a file called dockpin-apt.pkgs which contains one Debian/Ubuntu package per line.
 After that you can run `dockpin apt pin` which generates dockpin-apt.lock, which contains the URLs and size/hash of each .deb file to use.